Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/189134.png) **[Reaper of Souls I [m]](https://retroachievements.org/achievement/168020)** _~Leon: Kill all the creatures in the R.P.D Station_

 <details><summary>Spoilers</summary>The achievement is there to notify you how many enemies you have left in the R.P.D Station before moving to the next stage, there’s a total of **105** enemies you’ll need to kill for this achievement, which makes critical use of every ammunition box you’ll find at the R.P.D Station with great accuracy so as to not miss any.
-It’s recommend to use the knife whenever possible to not waste good ammo you’ll need later</details>
+It’s recommended to use the knife whenever possible to not waste good ammo you’ll need later and also you can backtrack after getting more ammo the later stages.

+The list of enemies includes:
+- All 20 zombies in the Lobby
+- All 20 zombies in the West Corridor
+- All the Crows
+- All the zombie dogs
+- Both Giant Gorrilas</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/189133.png) **[Reaper of Souls II [m]](https://retroachievements.org/achievement/168021)** _~Leon: Kill all the creatures in the Sewers_